zhang-zengjie/SySCoRe-software/README.md

 See the folder `SySCoRe-software/doc` for full documentation and a `GettingStarted` file.

+#### Supported Operating Systems

+This toolbox can be running on Windows, Ubuntu, and Mac OS.

 #### Authorship

 This toolbox is created by: *Birgit van Huijgevoort*, *Oliver Schön*, *Sadegh Soudjani* and *Sofie Haesaert*.